Schlagonia/fantasy-pot/README.md

 Once the season starts the funds are locked till the `end`.
 But will earn yield the whole period.

 During the season players are able to challenge each other to games of [Tic Tac Toe](https://github.com/Schlagonia/fantasy-pot/blob/master/src/FantasyPot.sol#L329-L347).
 The winner earns the losers reward minus a 10% cut to increase the overall final pot.

+#### Game Functions

+- `startNewTicTacToeGame`: Starts a new game of Tic Tac Toe.
+- `acceptNewTicTacToeGame`: Accepts a previously started game.
+- `makeMove`: Makes a move in the game of Tic Tac Toe.
+- `getGameId`: Returns the game id based on the players and the buy-in.
+- `getBoard`: Returns the current board of the game.
+- `getNextPlayer`: Returns the address of the next player.

 Or if the manager is no longer trusted players can [Stage a Coup](https://github.com/Schlagonia/fantasy-pot/blob/master/src/FantasyPot.sol#L537-L575) to take over the management position before the end of the season.